krsticzoran/my-portfolio/README.md

 ### Frameworks and Languages

 - ⚛️ **Next.js** – React framework for building fast and scalable web apps.
+- 🟩 **Supabase** – Open-source backend as a service providing PostgreSQL, authentication, and real-time APIs.
 - 🟦 **TypeScript** – Typed superset of JavaScript for better safety and DX.

 ### Styling